thisisthedave/tasknotes/docs/views/task-list.md

 - `priority` - By priority level
 - `context` - By first context
 - `project` - By project (tasks can appear in multiple groups)

+Note: When Group by equals the Sort user field, group headers follow the selected sort direction.

 ### Project Group Headers